rmb938/gw2groups/README.md

 1. Register for a free [Playfab](https://playfab.com/) account
 1. Create a new title
     * Copy the Title ID into the `.env` file ex: `PLAYFAB_TITLE_ID=ABCD0`
+1. In Title API Features disable client API access
+    * If this is not disabled anyone that knows your Title ID and Discord User IDs can login and use the API
+    * This is a big security risk so 100% make sure this is disabled
+1. Create a secret key in the title and copy it into the `.env` file ex `PLAYFAB_TITLE_SECRET_KEY=VEW4...46S`

 TODO: command to setup matchmaking queues
+TODO: command to simulate multiple players for matchmaking testing